Dutch Courses » Advanced Course » Other Subjects » Questions

 Het schip moet voorbij zijn voor de brug omlaag kan. - The ship must pass first before the bridge can be lowered.

-The adverb hoezo (why) shows disagreement, and includes some amazement too.
+The adverb hoezo (why) sometimes shows disagreement or amazement.
 The word waarom (why) is preferred.
 It is more polite.

 Hoezo mag je hier niet schaatsen? - Why is it not allowed to skate here?